laimaretto/taskAutom/README.md

 1) When writing plugins, it is recommended not to use abbreviated commands.
 This will potentially led to errors.
 For example: `/configure rout int system add 10.0.0.1/32` is discouraged.
 Better off use `/configure router interface system address 10.0.0.1/32`.

-2) Even though a plugin of type show or config will do the job, it is better to try to accommodate plugins so that they reflect they purpose.
+2) Common practice: it is better to try to accommodate plugins so that they reflect they purpose.
 Then use the configuration parameter `--pluginType=[show|config]` to reflect the spirit of the plugin.

-3) Whean dealing with config like plugins, make sure the option `--cmdVerify=yes` and `--pluginType=yes`.
+3) In general, use `--cmdVerify=yes`.
 Only disable `cmdVerify` if facing problems.

 #### Inventory